CMPS2200-Fall2021/recitation-01-lkumarcc/README.md

 - [ ] 4.
 Describe the worst case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
+The worst case input value for key would be an item that isn't in the list.
+For linear search, the program would iterate through the entire list looking for the number, and then not find it.
+For binary search, the program would continue halving the list until it got down to one number, and then if that number wasn't the key it would stop.

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?

+For linear search the best case input value of the key would be the first number in the list because that's the first number the program checks.
+However for binary search it depends on whether the number of items in the list is even or odd.
+For a list with even numbers, the best case input value of key would be the value that corresponds to the middle most item.
+Because an odd numbered list does not have a middle most index, the best case input value of key would be the closest rounded down integer of the average of the first and last index.

 **TODO: your answer goes here**